 A startup is primarily designed to grow and develop at a rapid pace.

-The following are some of the more common and problematic legal mistakes that Start-ups made:
+The following are some of the more common and problematic legal mistakes that Start-ups make:

-Most Startups lacks such standard agreement often with the founders or entrepreneur.
-In the event of a disagreement or disputes arising between the Parties, the agreement with all necessary details acts as a guide.
-Therefore, Clauses related to breach, termination and dispute decision need to be effectively negotiated and captured in all third-party agreements.
+Most Startups lack such standard agreements often with the founders or entrepreneurs.
+In the event of a disagreement or dispute arising between the Parties, the agreement with all necessary details acts as a guide.
+Therefore, Clauses related to breach, termination, and dispute decisions need to be effectively negotiated and captured in all third-party agreements.

 Therefore, there must be standard form contracts for dealing with customers or clients.
-A contract can be customised to be more advantageous to one side.
-However, the key is to make it appears appropriately acceptable that the other side doesn’t attempt to negotiate its terms.
+A contract can be customized to be more advantageous to one side.
+However, the key is to make it appear appropriately acceptable that the other side doesn’t attempt to negotiate its terms.

 Thus, the legal structure serves as an essential part of running a business.
 It is necessary that every establishment must understand its options.
 One must choose the best legal structure from permitted models to do business and achieve success.

 When it comes to business structure, individuals should wisely choose their business structure as it allows the venture to operate efficiently and reach the desired targets and profitability.